dedhedzed/discord-rat-arch/README.md

-## Discord-RAT is being Rewritten in GoLang and releasing soon ⭐
+## Discord-RAT is being Rewritten in GoLang and releasing soon! ⭐
 <br>

 <p align="center">